Experimental investigation of the role of spatial correlations in optical integration with heralded single photons: DQC1 and spatial correlations

 \section{DQC1 and spatial correlations}

-Deterministic quantum computation with one qubit (DQC1) is a method that allows calculating the trace of a normalized unitary matrix using only one qubit.
-The quantum circuit is shown in Fig. \ref{DQC1}.
+Deterministic quantum computation with one qubit (DQC1) (see Fig. \ref{DQC1}) is a method that allows the calculation of the trace of a normalized unitary matrix $U$.
+It only requires one qubit prepared as $\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ and a maximally mixed state $\rho_t$.
+The unitary is conditionally applied to $\rho_t$ and measuring the qubit provides the necessary information to calculate the trace of $U$.

-As a matter of fact, DQC1 implemented with single-photon polarization and modulation via SLM \cite{meyll15} is the quantum equivalent of the classical optical integration with SLM \cite{lemos14}.
-Therefore, the present experimental scheme can be interpreted as both a quantum optical integrator and a photonic DQC1.
+In fact, Ref. \cite{meyll15} has shown that implementing DQC1 using single-photon polarization to encode the qubit and spatial light modulation to perform the unitary $U$ is the quantum analogue of classical optical integration with an SLM \cite{lemos14}.
+Therefore, the present experimental scheme can be interpreted both as a quantum optical integrator and as a photonic realization of DQC1.
+In the following, we summarize the main ideas presented in Ref. \cite{meyll15}.

-In the language of DQC1, the photon polarization implements the control qubit, which is prepared in the state:
+We begin with a single photon with diagonal polarization representing the qubit $\ket{+}$.
+The transverse mode of the photon should be evenly distributed over the SLM plane.
+In mathematical terms, it compares to the maximally mixed state

+where $\ket{i,j}$ represents a single-photon state with transverse mode localized at the pixel position $(i,j)$, and $C$ is a normalization constant.

+A controlled operation $S$ is implemented on the tranverse degrees of freedom using the SLM, which is capable of modulating only the horizontal component.
+We can describe such an operation as